FsuLauncherComp/tableau-pdf-exporter/readme.md

 optional arguments:
   -h, --help
       show this help message and exit
   --server SERVER, -s SERVER
-    server address
+      server url address
   --site SITE, -S SITE
       site name
   --token-name TOKEN_NAME, -p TOKEN_NAME
       name of the personal access token used to sign into the server --token-value TOKEN_VALUE, -v TOKEN_VALUE
       value of the personal access token used to sign into the server --version VERSION, -V VERSION
       server version
 ```